flashxio/FlashX-doc/pages/FlashX-perf.md

 | RAM (GB)   | 30        | 244        | 512    | 1024   |
 | #SSDs      | 1         | 8          | 15     | 24     |

 Table 1.
-The hardware configuration where FlashGraph is evaluated.
+The hardware configuration where FlashX is evaluated.

+## Speed of FlashX

+We demonstrate that FlashGraph is able to outperform other well-known graph processing frameworks in both specialized hardware and Amazon cloud.

 |          | i2.xlarge | i2.8xlarge | HW1    | HW2    |
 | -------- |:---------:| ----------:|-------:|-------:|